Azure-Samples/js-e2e-azure-function-mongodb/README.md

 * Get item by ID
 * Get all items

-## Prepare you development environment
+## Prepare your local development environment

 Install the following software: